jasonsmithio/pulumi-experiments/AI-ML-Platform/rag-in-prod/README.md

 pulumi destroy
 ```

-choose `yes` to destroy and in about 15-30 minutes, everything will be removed.
+choose `Y` to destroy and in about 15-30 minutes, everything will be removed.